LOG Pipeline User Manual¶

 Note:

-- Testing log samples is optional;
+- Log sample testing is optional;

 Step Four: Save the Pipeline File¶

 After completing all mandatory configurations, save the Pipeline file.
-You can then view the custom Pipeline file in the log Pipelines list.
+You can then view the custom Pipeline file in the LOG Pipelines list.

 Custom Pipeline files created in the Guance workspace are uniformly saved in the /usr/local/datakit/Pipeline_remote